johnjohndoe/TypedPreferences/README.md

 For anything else, go to [Maven Central][maven-central] - or just build the library yourself.

+## Minimum SDK version / API level

+The library is available in two different versions.
+If you need to support *API level 8* in your project you must include the latest *1.x.x* version.
+This library version persists the settings synchronously using the `commit` method of the `SharedPreferences.Editor`.
+If the minimum SDK version you need to support is *API level 9* you can choose the latest *2.x.x* version which relies on the `apply` method of the `SharedPreferences.Editor`.
+Thereby settings are persisted asynchronously.

+For further information please stick to documentation of the `SharedPreferences.Editor` interface.

 ## Demo project

 Check out the **demo project** `TypedPreferencesDemo` which shows how to use the library.